awans/awans-org/content/post/2021-03-10-the-perspective.md

 As with our identities, the mistake is in being overly rigid, or overly simplistic.
 Our minds are influenced by our environment, our bodies, our history, our gut flora, and a million other things.
 Anyone who's experienced "hanger", a serious crush, or therapy intuitively understands some of the complexity here.

+Likewise, our notions of self are more directly under our cognitive influence than, say, the sensations of redness or hunger.
+Remaining open and expansive in one's self-conception, especially where it concerns one's future, is likely to help avoid a bunch of needless suffering.

 Self-awareness is not easily earned.
 Because of our fundamental inability to understand others, we can't compare ourselves to others and know how we differ.
 Knowing one's strengths and weaknesses, or one's hurt spots, ticklish spots, and overall quirks will make us better able to live our own lives, and live in harmony with others.

 Everybody has their stuff, good and bad, and we do ourselves no favor by ignoring or denying the existence of any thought, feeling, impulse inside of us.
 We're typically not alone in feeling the ways we feel, especially in the areas we may feel that way the most.
 And anyway, we're not obligated to _do_ anything in particular with any of those thoughts or feelings or impulses, so they're not in themselves any threat to us.

 In fact, much of the task of living for all of us is in synthesizing some kind of whole out of the great jumble inside.
+Not a whole made of crystal, uniform and unchanging throughout, but an organism with many parts working in relative harmony, and reforming over time.

-That process can only take place if we start by _accepting_ what is there.
-I've found that for me, that self-acceptance requires a certain degree of positive thinking; I have to actually like myself.
+That process can only take place if we accept what is there.
+I've found that for me, that self-acceptance requires a certain degree of positive thinking; I am constrained to like myself.
 That's not always easy, and might require really understanding what each part of ourselves needs, or is motivated by.

 To the point in the previous section about an accepting, positive environment, for many of us it will be easier to like and accept ourselves if we can experience the genuine care and compassion of another person.
 Therapy is great for this.